calvinchankf/calvinchankf/README.md

 <h1 align="center">Hello World 👋 I'm Calvin</h1>
-<h3 align="center">Software Engineer from Hong Kong 🇭🇰 and now in London 🇬🇧</h3>
+<h3 align="center">Fullstack Software Engineer from Hong Kong 🇭🇰 and now in London 🇬🇧</h3>

 - 👨🏻‍💻 I work at **Facebook**
 - 🤝 Previously, I worked at **eBay**
 - ➕➖✖️➗ Practising algorithms is a long-term investment, [I do it often](https://leetcode.com/calvinchankf/)
 - 🏃🏻 As well as competitions, [codejam](https://github.com/calvinchankf/GoogleCodeJam), [kickstart](https://github.com/calvinchankf/googlekickstart) ...etc
-- 🎮 Feel free to explore around my github, you might find out [something fun](https://github.com/calvinchankf?tab=repositories&q=&type=&language=javascript&sort=)
+- 🎮 I am a product guy, I like working on UI that people can see & use, you might find out [something fun](https://github.com/calvinchankf?tab=repositories&q=&type=&language=javascript&sort=)
 - 😉 Life is short, I am always looking for [new opportunities](https://www.linkedin.com/in/calvinchankf/)